West Campus, Austin, Texas: Demographics

 West Campus has among the highest population densities in the City of Austin.
 In 2000 the area had about 10,000 people.
 Due to the influx of new apartments and condominiums, by 2009, according to Chuck Lindell of the Austin American-Statesman, the area may have had over 17,000 residents.
 As of 2009 many young professionals, faculty members of the University of Texas at Austin, and retirees live in West Campus.
+As of 2020, over 30,000 residents live in West Campus.

 Housing

 West Campus houses a variety of architecture and a wide range of mansions, houses, apartments, and is constantly growing due to the housing needs of 51,000+ college students attending UT Austin.

-West Campus area’s architecture is diverse, with 80-year-old buildings often found next door to modern condos and apartments.
+West Campus area's architecture is diverse, with 80-year-old buildings often found next door to modern condos and apartments.
 Craftsman homes, bungalows, historic mansions, duplexes, and apartments old and newly built can all be found in this area.

 This neighborhood is marked by the wide range of student organizations and Greek communities that occupy it.
 West Campus is home to more than 50 Greek organizations, more than 12 co-ops, organized by the Inter-Cooperative Council (ICC) and local cooperative organization College Houses, and many other student organizations.

-Between West Campus and the University of Texas campus is "The Drag," home to restaurants and shops.
+Between West Campus and the University of Texas campus is "The Drag", home to restaurants and shops.